Jaime-alv/web_check/README.md

 # web_check
- A simple script that will warn you when there are new content in your preferred websites.
+ A simple script that will warn you when there are new content in your favourite websites.

 # What it does?
 The script will check, when run, if there are any changes in the websites.
 If any changes are found, it will open a new